 Tanille began writing poetry at the young age of seven.
 Her first poem was called Fields of Sunflowers.
 Since then she has won awards for her play Alone Beautiful and a chapter from her book, Yogurt Cunt.
 Her first book Love & Cooking, The Erotic Cookbook was published in April 2013.
 She has been featured on Elephant Journal and in CORSET Magazine.
 Tanille loves to write from her own stories, and she gets really excited to express sexuality through her work.

 Tanille has produced over 400 artists in the past thirteen years in all art disciplines.
 She is incredibly inspired by people who choose to create and express themselves artistically.
-By bringing business, art, inspiration, and community together, Tanille has successfully produced many shows highlighting wonderful talent in both Calgary and Vancouver.
+By bringing business, art, inspiration, and community together, Tanille has successfully produced many shows highlighting wonderful talent in Calgary, Vancouver, and Victoria.
 Highlights include: Phame Productions: Photonic, and Colliding Passions.
 You are Not Dead, A Guide to Modern Living with Black Pants Theatre, Ingrid Nilson's Welcome to my Wake, and Good Theatre's The Good of the Sun by Betty Lambert all produced at The Vancouver International Fringe Festivals.
 In 2015 she produced a six week series called: The Sexuality Salon.
 A community based event exploring modern sexuality, art, and critical analysis of society and media.